NGA Members Login

 You are here:Home > About > Campaigns > Funding the Future

-School governors and trustees are responsible for the financial oversight of their schools, which includes deciding how the budget is spent.
-We are campaigning for the overall size of the schools budget to be increased to improve the provision of education to children and young people.
+School governors and trustees are responsible for the financial oversight of their schools, which includes deciding how the budget is spent – and almost three quarters are telling us that they are unable to manage funding pressures without negatively impacting pupils’ education.

 Fair Funding for All Schools is a national network of parent activists around the country who are setting up independent parent-led groups attached to schools in their local area, campaigning for more funding for all schools across the country.
 They believe that it is really important to have an independent parent voice alongside those of governors and school leaders.
 If there are any parents at your school that may be interested in getting involved, they can find out more by contacting email@example.com or visiting the website at www.fairfundingforallschools.org and Twitter at @fairfundschools